Delaware Apartment Loan Rates

 Stable Demand Supported by Regional Employment Access

-• Construction: Approximately 8,000 units are expected to be delivered in the Philadelphia metro.
+• Construction: Approximately 8,000 units are expected to deliver across the Philadelphia metro

-For investors comparing apartment loans in Delaware, 2026 reflects a regionally supported market rather than a standalone growth story.
-The Philadelphia metro provides the primary reference point, while Delaware offers a more moderate pricing structure and stable renter base that can support long-term apartment investment strategies.
+For investors comparing Delaware apartment loans in 2026, the state reflects a regionally supported market rather than a standalone growth story.
+The Philadelphia metro provides the primary reference point, while Delaware itself offers a more moderate pricing structure and one of the tightest statewide vacancy profiles in the Northeast.
+Together, Wilmington, Dover, and Newark give Select Commercial multiple reference points for structuring apartment building financing across the state.

 Wilmington Delaware Apartment Loan Wilmington Delaware Apartment Loan

-Average Rent Levels and Unit Pricing in Wilmington in 2026
+Wilmington Delaware Apartment Rent Levels and Pricing in 2026

 As of February 9, 2026, the average apartment rent in Wilmington is $1,683 per month, up 1.72% from $1,655 the prior year.
 By unit type: studios average $1,486/month, one-bedrooms average $1,596/month, two-bedrooms average $1,732/month, and three-bedrooms average $2,152/month.
 Approximately 45% of all Wilmington rentals are priced between $1,501 and $2,000 per month.
 The Downtown Wilmington submarket commands the highest rents in the city at approximately $2,483/month for one-bedroom units.
 These rent levels support practical underwriting for apartment loans in Delaware where stable occupancy and lower acquisition costs relative to the broader mid-Atlantic market drive the return profile.